 Are NASCAR Cars Manual or Automatic?
-NASCAR Cars are Manual.
-What is a Transmission?
-How do NASCAR Drivers Shift Gears?
+What Is a Transmission?
+How Do NASCAR Drivers Shift Gears?

 NASCAR cars are not street legal as they lack the proper safety precautions.
-It take many modifications and labor to make them street legal.
+It would take many modifications to make them street legal.

 The reasoning behind why there are no airbags in NASCAR cars.
 Advanced safety devices make airbags useless in this sport.

 Why NASCAR cars don't have speedometers, including rules and how drivers know how fast they're going.